-3
+Ingation

-Number of customers 1,433
+Number of customers 1,479

-Segment target revenue \$15.0 million
+Segment target revenue \$16.7 million

-The irrigation segment is unique in that these connections are for a specific purpose, irrigation (they can serve no other purpose).
-As a consequence these connections create a seasonal load unlike other energy users that have a load profile spanning the calendar year.
+The irrigation tariff segment is unique in that these connections are for a specific purpose, irrigation, or more specifically, electric pumps on a single connection (water/effluent pumps including centre pivot motors for example).
+These connections typically create a seasonal load unlike other energy users that have a load profile spanning the calendar year.
 The resulting specific load profiles and cost drivers require them to be categorised separately.

 Irrigation by its very nature is seasonal.
 The season typically commences during September/October and ends around March.
 In addition to being seasonal it is also entirely weather dependent.
 An irrigator will only be used when water is required - if it has been particularly wet then irrigation usage reduces.
-Conversely during dry periods irrigation can be at full capacity and for many days throughout the season.
+Conversely during dry periods irrigation can be at full capacity and for many days or weeks throughout the season.

 We have designed our network to meet maximum demand in any area.
 We do not control irrigation connections and therefore we price for the maximum demand that is made available.
-We have had feedback from irrigators that a controlled load would be unacceptable to their operation hence our network design based on maximum demand availability.
+We have had feedback directly from irrigators that a controlled load would be unacceptable to their operation hence our network design based on maximum demand availability.

-As a consequence of this unique load and specific consumer requirements, we price our irrigation tariff based on maximum demand, a fixed daily charge spread across the financial year.
+As a consequence of this unique load and specific consumer requirements, we price our irrigation tariff based on maximum capacity, since usage is irrelevant to our cost divers.
+To do this we apply a fixed daily charge spread across the financial year.

 Relating this to our pricing principles, this approach ensures stability by allowing irrigators to fix their prices for our services.
-Simplicity, by having a straight-forward method for calculating the cost of the service.
-Transparency, through open and honest communication of how we derive this tariff and why we price the way we do, and finally equity; we are charging irrigators for the cost of the capacity and assets required to deliver a maximum demand service to them.
+It also maintains simplicity, by having a straight-forward method for calculating the cost of the service.
+Transparency, through open and honest communication of how we derive this tariff and why we price the way we do, and finally equity; we are charging irrigators for the cost of their capacity and assets required to deliver a maximum demand service to them.
 In addition to this last point, urban and other non-irrigation customers are not subsidising assets required for the irrigation load.